 If you are a DIY guy and want to have some fun by building your own 40% mechanical keyboard, then there are assembled mechanical keyboards available that allow you to build and customize your own 40 percent mechanical keyboard.
-You can buy different parts of the keyboard like a top plate, case, PCB, bottom plate, switches, LEDs and then assemble them by yourself, starting from soldering mechanical switches and LEDs onto the PCB.
-There are various kits available for them, based on the layout, color, keycaps, switches, top plate and LEDs for your specific requirements.
+You can buy different parts of the keyboard like a top plate, case, PCB, bottom plate, switches, and LEDs and then assemble them by yourself, starting from soldering mechanical switches and LEDs onto the PCB.
+There are various kits available for them, based on the layout, color, keycaps, switches, top plate, and LEDs for your specific requirements.
 Below are some of the popular custom 40% mechanical keyboards.
 Please do keep in mind that these custom keyboards cost more than the standard ones out there in the market.

 So, if you are looking for an ultra-portable mechanical keyboard then there are not many options available in the market.
 However, the above-mentioned 40% mechanical keyboards offer great quality along with performance, and will never let you down.
 These keyboards find their place among coders or programmers and they also make a great companion for working individuals who travel a lot and need a tiny keyboard that can fit in any bag.
 There is also a fun factor associated with these tiny keyboards and most people find them damn cute.
 At last, if you have any queries then feel to ask in the comment section below.